by: Avichai Brautigam

 We mined the planet dead.
 Not in the sense that we burrowed, like dwarves, carving Morias and Morias into the crust till it all came apart; it was Bitcoin that did us in.
 Somewhere, in the moldy basement of some half-forgotten Department of the Bureau of the Ministry of the So On, someone received a report about energy usage, marked up in red ink–absolutely bloodied by red ink–that said, more or less, that the total amount of energy spent mining Bitcoin was equal to the yearly energy usage of the country of Denmark.
 No one must have thought anything of it, for no one since Shakespeare has thought anything of Denmark.
 In some corner of an unprinted advertisement in a forgotten sheet of the Times, a breathless junior reporter and/or unpaid intern set to writing the story up, trying to fit it into the three lines given to him so graciously by Francis de Sales, patron saint of journalists.
 No one read it, and it didn’t even make the news.

 The next year, our basement schlub of So On got another report, this one dripping red ink onto the floor like globules of blood in the aftermath of a murder.
 It said, more or less, that the total energy expended on Bitcoin mining was now equal to the yearly energy usage of the US.
 Now that made the news!
 People actually think about the US–albeit rarely in a kind way–and they knew that the US used a metric shit-ton of energy, even if the US couldn’t measure shit-tons metrically.
-In the panic, some brave Pulitzer Prize winning journalist broke the story, like a modern day Woodward and Bernstein (the intern from the year before had gotten the boot from the Times and de Sales both).
-For this he was awarded the Nobel for Literature, since they give that out to anyone nowadays, even folk singers.
+In the panic, some brave Pulitzer Prize-winning journalist broke the story, like a modern-day Woodward and Bernstein (the

 It was apparent to everyone that this state of affairs couldn’t last, but some meeting must have been held at the highest levels, possibly involving Elder Gods, and it was decided that this state of affairs could, in fact, last.
 There was money in it, and the price of Bitcoin could more than keep pace with the build-up of greenhouse gases.
 There was a positive correlation, and Americans adore positivity and affirmation, so we affirmed that the earth would henceforth be a sauna and everyone set to mining.